dparlitu/assignment/README.md

 Application can be started by running the menu.sh script file.

-When the application is first started user will have to create a password with requirements as per below:
+When the application is first started, the user will have to create a password with requirements as per below:
 - length has to be higher than 8 characters
 - contain a number between 0 and 9
 - requirement of an uppercase letter